Explore a list of free products and services that will help your nonprofit or small business manage new challenges posed by the COVID-19 pandemic.

 8. Lawyers for Good Government Foundation (LGGF)—Get consultation.
 LGGF is offering pro bono legal consultation for small businesses throughout the United States, offering support in navigating new federal loans and grants, as well as unemployment and bankruptcy law. *Only available to small businesses

 9. Intuit—Get answers.
-Inuit AID Assist, a free tool that allows small businesses, nonprofits, and independent workers to assess if they qualify for a forgivable PPP loan or Small Business Administration economic relief grant.
+Intuit AID Assist is a free tool that allows small businesses, nonprofits, and independent workers to assess if they qualify for a forgivable PPP loan and estimate their tax credit.

 10. Yearly—Get your story out there.
 Make your annual report shine with this digital storytelling tool.
 It’s designed to help you thank your donors and investors, and it’s now free for anyone to use.